Early Field Experiences

-Students can take either PSY 4953 Cooperative Education or PSY 4763 Early Field Experiences in Psychology as Advanced Electives.
-Early Field is offered only during the Summer term.
+Early Field Experience offers students the opportunity for supervised experiences in a psychologically oriented work environment with diverse client populations.
+Students can take either PSY 4953 Cooperative Education or PSY 4763 Early Field Experiences in Psychology as advanced electives.
+Early Field is offered only during the summer term.

 Steps to Successful Placement and Registration

-Step 3: Once you select an agency or agencies you are interested in pursuing, you should call each agency to make an appointment for an interview.
+Step 3: Once you select an agency or agencies you are interested in pursuing, call each agency to make an appointment for an interview.

 Step 4: Attend the interview.
-The purpose of the interview is to visit the agency, to begin to get acquainted with the functioning of the agency, and to discuss placement and subsequent student career goals with the supervisor.
+The purpose of the interview is to visit the agency, to begin to get acquainted with the way the agency functions, and to discuss placement and subsequent student career goals with the supervisor.

 Step 5: If you choose to select that agency for your placement, you will fill out the contract with your supervisor.

-- You are expected to make a set schedule and adhere closely to the specific days and times you have agreed to be at the site.
-You are expected to work approximately 6 to 7 hours per week during Summer semester.
-You must complete at least 60 hours over the course of a semester.
+You are expected to make a set schedule and adhere closely to the specific days and times you have agreed to be at the site.
+You are expected to work approximately 6 to 7 hours per week during the summer semester.
+You must complete at least 60 hours over the course of a ten-week semester.

 Step 6: Determine from your supervisor when the agency orientation/training will occur.
 Most sites have mandatory orientations that you must attend before starting.
 Be sure to attend this orientation before the first class meeting.

-Step 7: Turn in your completed contract to Dr.Asbury before the deadline of April 15.
+Step 7: Turn in your completed contract to Trey Asbury, Ph.D., before the deadline of April 15.

-Step 8: Once Dr.Asbury receives your completed contract with signatures, he will email you the registration code for the class.
+Step 8: Once Trey Asbury, Ph.D., receives your completed contract with signatures, he will email you the registration code for the class.
 Registration is completed via the Express Registration area of the Pioneer Portal.
 The course assignments are online with weekly assignments in addition to field work.